evgenyneu/evgenii.com/app/_posts/blog/2014-02-09-code-duplication-in-unit-tests.md

 First of all, let's ask a question.
 What is the main thing a unit test does?
 My answer is - unit test verifies behaviour of some 'code'.
 Important nuance here is the direction.
 It is the unit test that verifies its 'code' and not the other way around.
 The 'code' does not verify its unit test.

 Ok, then what verifies the unit test?
 The answer is - nothing.
 There is nothing that checks if our unit test is bug-free.
 Except if we decide to write a unit test for our unit test.
-Which sounds like a good plot to another [Inception](http://en.wikipedia.org/wiki/Inception) movie.
+Which sounds like a good plot for another [Inception](http://en.wikipedia.org/wiki/Inception) movie.

 ##Coffee powered debugger##